-Resorts in Fiji Where You Can Plant Coral and Save the Ocean
+The Resorts in Fiji Where You Can Plant Coral and Save the Ocean

 Holiday with a purpose by staying at a resort with its very own conservation program.
-While some have giant clam nurseries you can dive to or educational kids’ clubs, others have hands-on activities for guests where you can plant coral yourself.
-This list of Fiji resorts with conservation programs goes through some of the resorts looking after the environment, either with their own environmental programs and/or programs that guests can get involved in.
+While some have giant clam nurseries you can dive into or educational kids’ clubs, others have hands-on activities for guests where you can plant coral yourself.

-1. Barefoot Kuata Island Resort
+1. Barefoot Kuata Island Resort (Yasawa Islands)

-Check Barefoot Kuata Island Resort out:
+Book Barefoot Kuata Island Resort:

 - Barefoot Kuata Island Resort on Booking.com